First quarter housing in Greater Rochester: Trending down from 2021

 But he adds that unless the change is more dramatic, the change could start pricing people out of homes; even in Rochester, a historically affordable area.

 “I think it’s a desirable place to live.
 I love it here,” he said.
-“People who who are paying to live, you know, to buy a new home is gonna get priced out, but also the cost of rents are going up.
-So it’s a double edged sword for a lot of these folks.”
+“People who are paying to live, you know, to buy a new home is gonna get priced out, but also the cost of rents are going up.
+So it’s a double-edged sword for a lot of these folks.”

 Original press release: